chiunhau/redux-form-validation-helpers/README.md

-# redux-form-validation-helpers
+# redux-form-validation-so-easy
-Some useful validation rules for quick developing with redux-form.
+Some useful validation helpers for quick developing with redux-form.

 ## Installation
-`npm install --save redux-form-validation-helpers`
+`npm install --save redux-form-validation-so-easy`

 ## Usage
 Let's assume we are working with redux-form's sync validations, then you would have code like this: